axesup/combate/Start-a-New-Level.md

 ## Generate Terrain

-When you have a blank level, there should be a "Generate Terrain" button for each type of campaign (Dungeon, Desert, Forest, etc), as well as a "Small" and "Large" version of each.
+When you have a blank level, there should be a "Generate Terrain" button, which opens a terrain generator for each type of campaign (Dungeon, Desert, Forest, etc), as well as a "Small" and "Large" version of each.

 This will get you started with some randomized floor tiles, and some scattered other terrain objects, which you can keep or remove.